alperak/flatcc/README.md

 ### Integrating FlatCC

+To answer the question:

-To answer: "How do I integrate FlatCC into my project":
+> "How do I integrate FlatCC into my project with minimal dependencies"

-You do not need CMake and you do not need a prebuilt runtime library, though you can.
+You do not need CMake and you do not need a prebuilt runtime library,

-You need to:

-- Generate files with the flatcc tool, and include them.
+You do need the `flatcc` tool to initially generate your own schema files and then you need to update your project to:

+- Include the generated header files.
-- Add `include/flatcc` in the include path (correct version), using `-I include` if at flatcc root.
+- Add `include/flatcc` (correct version) to the include path, e.g., using `-I include` if at flatcc root.
-- Link with zero or more from `src/runtime/*.c` (correct version).
+- Link with zero or more files from `src/runtime/*.c` (correct version).
 - Possibly disable certain warnings (notably disable GCC pedantic).
-The main CMake project does that for you.
-- Potentially work around platform limitations, often using `-DPORTABLE_...=0/1`, e.g. if `stdalign.h`
+- Potentially work around platform limitations, e.g., using `-DPORTABLE_HAS_INCLUDE_STDALIGN=0` if `stdalign.h`
   should be, but isn't, available on your platform.
 See `include/flatcc/portable/*.h` for details.

 You should be able to compile a test project with just a single line like: